Healthcare & Emergency Animal Rescue Team

 In an effort to provide the best means possible for your pet's protection against certain viruses/disease, HEART has structured its vaccination protocols in accordance with pharmaceutical manufacturer recommendations and warranties, in compliance with specific ordinances, regulations and laws, and based upon documented trial studies and specific guidelines and recommendations outlined by the American Veterinary Medical Board, American Veterinary Medical Association, American Animal Hospital Association, American Association of Feline Practitioners, and the California Veterinary Medical Board.

-ALL PETS ADOPTED FROM SHELTERS SHOULD RECEIVE THE APPROPRIATE VACCINE BOOSTERS 1 MONTH AFTER ADOPTION.
-Pets adopted from RESCUE ORGANIZATIONS may also need boosters 1 month post-adoption.
+ALL PETS ADOPTED FROM SHELTERS OR RESCUE ORGANIZATIONS SHOULD RECEIVE THE APPROPRIATE VACCINE BOOSTERS 1 MONTH AFTER ADOPTION.

 HEART's recommendations for vaccinations should be used as a general guideline for their pets' vaccine needs.
-Certain guidelines may vary depending on geographics, medical history of your pet, and/or other variables and pertinent factors.
+Certain guidelines may vary depending on environment, level of exposure to other animals, the medical history of your pet, and other important factors.

-Studies have proven that pets which receive one set of each of the vaccinations needed between the age of 14 to 16 weeks old, whether it be the 1st, 2nd or 3rd set in the initial "puppy" or "kitten" series, achieve the best immunity to those viruses for which they have been vaccinated.
+Studies have proven that PETS WHICH RECEIVE ONE SET OF EACH OF THE RECOMMENDED VACCINES BETWEEN THE AGE OF 14 TO 16 WEEKS OLD, whether it be the 1st, 2nd or 3rd set in the initial "puppy" or "kitten" series, achieve the best immunity to those viruses for which they have been vaccinated.

-After vaccinating any pet, make sure that the pet can be watched or periodically checked during the following 24 hour period so that any possible adverse reaction to the vaccine can be quickly noticed and attended to accordingly.
-As such, make sure that cats are kept indoors for at least 24 hours post vaccination.
+ONCE YOUR PET HAS BEEN VACCINATED, MAKE SURE IT CAN BE OBSERVED FOR A MINIMUM OF 24 - 48 HOURS so that any possible adverse reaction to the vaccine can be quickly noticed and attended to accordingly.
+As such, make sure that cats are kept indoors for at least 24 - 48 hours post vaccination.